What is fibromuscular dysplasia?

 - Patients have distinct focal lesions or tubular narrowing (stenosis)

 - Includes intimal fibroplasia, periarterial fibroplasia, and medial hyperplasia types of FMD

 - Intimal fibroplasia is the most common type of FMD in this category

 What are the symptoms of FMD?

-FMD of the carotid or vertebral arteries (that supply blood to the back of the brain) may occur with a tear in the artery, known as carotid dissection.
-Symptoms of carotid dissection include headache, sudden neck pain, along with symptoms of stroke or TIA in severe cases.
+FMD of the carotid or vertebral arteries can lead to a tear in the artery.
+This is called a dissection.
+Symptoms of dissection include headache, sudden neck pain, drooping of one of the eyes or unequal pupils, and, in severe cases, symptoms of stroke or TIA.